binaghimire4/python-bigData/README.md

  - How to speed up the data analysis?
    - NumPy, Numba, and Dask
  - What to do when the data set size exceeds the available physical memory?
-   - Dask Arrays and Dask Dataframes
+   - Dask Arrays, Bags, and Dataframes
  - How to distribute the workloads when doing machine learning for big data sets?
-   - Dask API to Scikit-Learn, Tensorflow, and Keras.
+   - Dask Machine Learning (API to Scikit-Learn, PyTorch, Tensorflow, and Keras)

 You can execute the example notebooks in Binder Hub (https://github.com/dmbala/binder-PyBigData)